 The fateful day in question, Jordan took her son to a hotel suite where she fed him a toxic cocktail that killed him.
 She then allegedly tried to take her own life with pills, but it didn't work.
 She also claimed the whole thing had been Jude's idea.
 Bruising on Jude's mouth indicates the cocktail was forced down his throat.
 Investigators also discovered Jordan moved a lot of money around out of Jude's trust fund and into her own account shortly before the killing.
 The jury ultimately convicted her of manslaughter and she was sentenced to 18 years behind bars.

-A Woman Killed Her Husband And Son For Cold, Hard Cash
+A Woman Killed Her Husband And Son For Money

 From there she led a lavish lifestyle funded by killing her lovers and eventually her son.
 She unsuccessfully tried fire bombing her fiance, which was part of her downfall.
 As her fiance recovered in the hospital they noticed a pattern of men close to Buenoano suddenly falling ill or having tragic accidents, like the fire.
 She was arrested in 1985.